 Pro Tip: You’ll need a white light for outside/daytime and a red light for night, but that doesn’t mean you have to purchase one of each.
 Lots of flashlights are combination style with both red and white light functions.
 We suggest getting two lights so you have a spare.

-Official flight training books and test prep guides aren’t our only recommendations for your new pilot library.
-For ideas, check out our list of the top books every student pilot must read plus other must-have aviation books for professional pilots and fans.
+For more ideas, check out our list of the top books every student pilot must read plus other must-have aviation books for professional pilots and fans.

 ASA, Jeppesen, and Gleim all make a variety of pilot kit packages for student pilots, private pilots, helicopter pilots, and instrument pilots.